-So I popped into the garden and recorded a quick video:
+I popped into the garden and recorded a video:

-The people at HQ were delighted, but asked if I could ALSO provide a writing tip in text format.
+The people at HQ seemed pleased, and asked if I could also provide a writing tip in text format.

 Here it is: